tjohns/zf/README.txt

 /incubator/library

 The /library directory contains files that are working.
-However, this is a preview release of software in active development, not even a beta.
-All files in the distribution are subject to change at any time.
-However, you should have reasonable success using the files in this directory.
+However, this is a beta release of software in active development.
+All files in the distribution are nearing stability, but are still subject to change.
 If you experience problems, please check the TODO files and then submit a report to our issue tracker (see below).